Inbound vs Outbound Sales. What's the Difference?

 What Is Outbound Sales?

-This involves sales development representatives (SDRs) making cold calls, using social media to connect with prospects, and sending cold emails.
+This involves sales development representatives (SDRs) making cold calls, cold emails, using social media to connect with prospects, and sending cold emails.
 Instead of waiting for potential customers to come to them, the sales team actively seeks out new leads.

-Outbound sales happen when SDRs contact prospects that fit their Ideal Customer Profile (ICP), but haven't expressed interest in the company's product or service.
+Outbound sales happen when SDRs contact prospects that fit their Ideal Customer Profile (ICP) but haven't expressed interest in the company's product or service.

-It's not just about making more sales - it's about building relationships, understanding customer needs, and delivering high-quality products and services that make a real impact
+It's not just about making more sales - it's about building relationships, understanding customer needs, and delivering high-quality products and services that make a real impact.

 What Does the Outbound Sales Process Look Like?